Publications

 We revisit the classic local graph exploration algorithm ApproxContributions proposed by Andersen, Borgs, Chayes, Hopcroft, Mirrokni, and Teng (WAW '07, Internet Math.
 '08) for computing an \(\epsilon\)-approximation of the PageRank contribution vector for a target node \(t\) on a graph with \(n\) nodes and \(m\) edges.
 We give a worst-case complexity bound of ApproxContributions as \(O\left(n\pi(t)/\epsilon\cdot\min\big(\Delta_{\mathrm{in}},\Delta_{\mathrm{out}},\sqrt{m}\big)\right)\), where \(\pi(t)\) is the PageRank score of \(t\), and \(\Delta_{\mathrm{in}}\) and \(\Delta_{\mathrm{out}}\) are the maximum in-degree and out-degree of the graph, resp.
 We also give a lower bound of \(\Omega\left(\min\big(\Delta_{\mathrm{in}}/\delta,\Delta_{\mathrm{out}}/\delta,\sqrt{m}/\delta,m\big)\right)\) for detecting the \(\delta\)-contributing set of \(t\), showing that the simple ApproxContributions algorithm is already optimal.

-This paper proposes new algorithms to improve the upper bounds for approximating Single-Source Personalized PageRank with (degree-normalized) absolute error guarantees on various graphs.
+We improve the complexity upper bounds on approximating single-source Personalized PageRank with (degree-normalized) absolute error guarantees on various graphs.

 Personalized PageRank (PPR) is an extensively studied and applied node proximity measure in graphs.
 For a pair of nodes \(s\) and \(t\) on a graph \(G=(V,E)\), the PPR value \(\pi(s,t)\) is defined as the probability that an \(\alpha\)-discounted random walk from \(s\) terminates at \(t\), where the walk terminates with probability \(\alpha\) at each step.
 We study the classic Single-Source PPR query, which asks for PPR approximations from a given source node \(s\) to all nodes in the graph.
 Specifically, we aim to provide approximations with absolute error guarantees, ensuring that the resultant PPR estimates \(\hat{\pi}(s,t)\) satisfy \(\max_{t\in V}\big|\hat{\pi}(s,t)-\pi(s,t)\big|\le\varepsilon\) for a given error bound \(\varepsilon\).
 We propose an algorithm that achieves this with high probability, with an expected running time of